Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: PRELIMINARIES AND NOTATIONS

-Here we name the reward function $r'$ \textit{SA-function}.
-It is suitable to simplify the reward function when the total reward expectation is considered, but when VaR is the criterion, it will lead to a non-optimal result.
+Here we say the reward function $r'$ is \textit{state-based}.
+It is suitable to simplify the reward function when the objective concerns the total reward expectation only, but when the objective is risk-sensitive (with respect to the total reward distribution), it will miss the optimal value and policy.